Interventional Pain Management Physician Salary 2026 | SalaryDr

 Hourly$452

-Quick Answer: Interventional Pain Management Salary
+Quick Answer: Interventional Pain Management Physician Salary

-a interventional pain management earns approximately $940,000 per year, with most earning between $940,000 and $940,000 annually.
+an interventional pain management physician earns approximately $940,000 per year, with most earning between $940,000 and $940,000 annually.
 This translates to about $565 per hour based on a 32-hour work week.

-As of January 15, 2026, a Interventional Pain Management earns approximately $940,000 per year ($78,333 monthly).
+As of January 3, 2026, an Interventional Pain Management Physician earns approximately $940,000 per year ($78,333 monthly).
 Based on an average 32-hour work week, this translates to about $565 per hour.

 Explore Interventional Pain Management salaries by location: California, Texas, New York, or view all Interventional Pain Management locations.